robmarkcole/Useful-python/AWS/README.md

 ## Cloud9
 * https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html
-* Web IDE, runs on EC2 instance
+* Web IDE -> used when creating lambda functions
 * Amazon bought this and it is no longer open source

 ## CloudFormation